Honest, Independent Pest Control Guidance

 4. 4

-Independence: I select products for their active molecule and their efficacy/safety ratio, not for their brand.
-Some links are Amazon affiliate links, which is clearly disclosed — this does not bias the rankings.
+Independence: Products are shortlisted for their active ingredient and their effectiveness/safety ratio, not for their brand.
+Some links are Amazon affiliate links, which is clearly disclosed — this does not change the rankings, and no manufacturer pays to appear.

 🚫